L3yl3y/Power-BI-Project-Sales-Insights/README.md

 So power BI has now connected to mySQL (server: 127.0.0.1:3306 localhost) and has pulled all the records from the file tables into its power BI environment - I can now transform this data.
 (Note reports are nothing but the BI dashboard visualisations).
 I first began learning about the features of power BI - what's rather interesting to witness is this data model (relationship between different tables).
 It was established that there was a relationship between sales.products, sales.transactions, and sales.customers.
 Some might need manual relationship establishment using drag and drop.
 Apparently I had done a star schema (fact table vs dimension table)(new concept for myself).

+I will now be transforming the data (going to launch a power query editor)